 1. Age Restrictions

-Applicants must be under 45 years of age at the time of invitation to apply. - Working Holiday Visa (417):
+Applicants must be under 45 years of age at the time of receiving an invitation to apply.
+This age cap significantly influences points in the skilled migration system.

-UK passport holders must be between 18 and 35 years old (inclusive) at the time of application. - Partner and Family Visas:
+UK passport holders must be aged between 18 and 35 years inclusive at the time of application.
+This popular option offers temporary work and travel rights, ideal for young people moving to Australia from the UK for cultural exchange or short-term employment.

 2. English Language Proficiency